-IIPA members report a widespread lack of enforcement efforts to tackle content piracy by the Government of Chile.
+IIPA members report a widespread lack of enforcement efforts by the Government of Chile to tackle online piracy.
 Chile remains the only country in Latin America without a dedicated, centralized authority responsible for copyright protection and enforcement.
-Currently, copyright matters are handled by four different entities: (1) Departamento de Derechos Intellectuales en la Dirección de Bibliotecas, Archivos y Museos, Ministry of Education; 2) Minister of Education; 3) DIRECON - Direccion de Economia, Departamento de la PI, Ministry of Foreign Affairs; and 4) the IPR prosecutor.
+Currently, copyright matters are handled by four different entities: (1) Departamento de Derechos Intelectuales en la Dirección de Bibliotecas, Archivos y Museos (Ministry of Education); (2) the Minister of Education; (3) DIRECON - Dirección de Economía, Departamento de la PI (Ministry of Foreign Affairs); and (4) the IPR prosecutor.

 The implementation of a unified department would advance the fight against copyright infringement and help deliver the kinds of significant results that have been made possible in other countries that have set up such organizations.
-The Chilean government should create a copyright national authority, in charge of all copyright matters and duties, in order to better coordinate all policies for the promotion, protection, and enforcement of rights.
-This central copyright office would also assume all currently dispersed duties such as registration.
-The fact that no central and dedicated authority exists in the copyright sector speaks volumes about the lack of political will on the Chilean government to prioritize copyright in the national agenda.

-Additionally, specialized Internet/online crime police units from Carabineros and Policía de Investigaciones are not focused on pursuing intellectual property (IP) crimes or any disruptive strategy for broader IPR enforcement actions, despite a good level of technical investigative skills.
+The Chilean government should establish a national authority to oversee all copyright matters and to better coordinate all policies for the promotion, protection, and enforcement of rights.
+This central copyright office would also assume all currently dispersed duties, such as registration.
+The fact that no central and dedicated authority exists in the copyright sector speaks volumes about the lack of political will by the Chilean government to prioritize copyright in the national agenda.
+Additionally, specialized online crime police units from Carabineros and Policía de Investigaciones are not focused on pursuing IP crimes or engaging in any disruptive strategy for broader IPR enforcement, despite a good level of technical investigative skills.

-The video game industry reported in 2020 that Chilean Customs conducted several border seizures.
+The video game industry has reported in previous years that Chilean Customs had conducted several border seizures and encourages additional such actions in 2023.
 As many of these seizures involved repeat importers, IIPA urges Chile to implement policies and measures that deter repeat importers of infringing products.